ceramicnetwork/CIPs/README.md

 ## Contributing

-### 1. Propose a new idea
+### 1. Create a new proposal idea

+> Ideas are incomplete proposals meant to kick-off community conversation.

+1. Create a new issue in the CIP repository containing the idea for your your proposal, following the [CIP template](https://github.com/ceramicnetwork/CIP/blob/master/.github/ISSUE_TEMPLATE/cip-template.md) format.
+2. Add the appropriate [type](#cip-types) and [category](#cip-categories) labels to your issue.
+3. Designate your proposal as **IDEA** status in the issue label and header.
+4. Begin seeking feedback from the community.

-1. Create an issue in the CIP repository containing the idea for your your proposal, following the [CIP template](https://github.com/ceramicnetwork/CIP/blob/master/.github/ISSUE_TEMPLATE/cip-template.md) format.
-Designate your proposal as **IDEA**, by adding the Idea Label and include Idea in the issue header.
-(Note: during Idea status, not every detail needs to be completed, however your issue should contain enough information for the community to begin commenting.)
+> Note: During the idea period, not every CIP detail needs to be completed.
+However your issue should contain enough information for the community to begin commenting.

-### 2. Finalize your draft
+### 2. Complete your proposal draft

+> Drafts are complete proposals, but still undergoing rapid iteration and change.

+1. Complete your proposal by filling out all the appropriate fields in the CIP template.
-2. Complete your proposal, then update your status to **DRAFT** Label and header.
+2. Update your proposal to **DRAFT** status in the issue label and header.
+3. Gather community feedback and make improvements as required.

-### 3. Enter last call
+### 3. Move your proposal to last call

-3. Gather feedback from the community and iterate on your proposal.
-When done, update the status to **LAST CALL**.
+> Last calls are proposals done with their initial iteration and ready for review by a wider audience.

+1. Update your proposal to **LAST CALL** status in the issue label and header.
+2. Make updates based on community feedback.
+2. Once the 2-week period is over and all community concerns have been addressed, continue to step 4.

-### 4. Submit a PR for consideration
+### 4. Submit a PR for final consideration

+> PRs are complete first drafts of the final CIP.

+Once your proposal draft is complete and has taken all community feedback into consideration, you should submit a Pull Request to the CIP repository containing your proposal.

-4. When the last call period is done and all community concerns have been addressed, fork the repository by clicking "Fork" in the top right.
+1. Fork the CIP repository by clicking "Fork" in the top right.
-5. Add your CIP to your fork of the repository.
+2. Add your CIP to your fork of the repository.
-6. Submit a Pull Request to Ceramic's CIPs repository.
+3. Submit a Pull Request to the CIP repository.
+4. Add the appropriate issue labels.

+> Your PR should be a complete first draft of the final CIP.
+An editor will manually review the first PR for a new CIP and assign it a canonical number (i.e. CIP-1).

+> When submitting your PR, make sure to include a discussions-to header with the URL to the open Github issue in the CIP repository where people can discuss your CIP.
+Also ensure the 'author' line of your CIP contains either your GitHub username or your email address.
+If you use your email address, that address must be the one publicly shown on your GitHub profile.

+> If your CIP requires images, the image files should be included in a subdirectory of the assets folder for that CIP as follows: `assets/cip-N` (where **N** is to be replaced with the CIP number).
+When linking to an image in the CIP, use relative links such as `../assets/cip-1/image.png`.

 ### 5a.
-Get your Core CIP Accepted
+Get your non-Core CIP Finalized

+When you believe your CIP PR is mature, you should open a PR changing the state of your CIP to 'Final'.
+An editor will review your draft and ask if anyone objects to its being finalised.
+If the editor decides there is no rough consensus - for instance, because contributors point out significant issues with the CIP - they may close the PR and request that you fix the issues in the draft before trying again.

 ### 5b.
-Finalize your non-Core CIP
+Get your Core CIP Finalized

-> Your first PR should be a first draft of the final CIP.
-An editor will manually review the first PR for a new CIP and assign it a number before merging it.
-Make sure you include a discussions-to header with the URL to an open GitHub issue where people can discuss the CIP as a whole.
-(Ideally this is the original issue in the CIP repository.)

-If your CIP requires images, the image files should be included in a subdirectory of the assets folder for that CIP as follows: `assets/cip-N` (where **N** is to be replaced with the CIP number).
-When linking to an image in the CIP, use relative links such as `../assets/cip-1/image.png`.

-Make sure that the 'author' line of your CIP contains either your GitHub username or your email address.
-If you use your email address, that address must be the one publicly shown on your GitHub profile.

-When you believe your CIP is mature and ready to progress past the draft phase, you should do one of two things:

-- **For a Standards Track: Core CIP**, ask to have your issue added to the agenda of an upcoming Ceramic Core Devs meeting, where it can be discussed for inclusion in a future network upgrade.
+When you believe your CIP PR is mature, you should ask to have your issue added to the agenda of an upcoming Ceramic Core Devs meeting ([calendar]()), where it can be discussed for inclusion in a future network upgrade.
 If implementers agree to include it, the CIP editors will update the state of your CIP to 'Accepted'.

-- **For all other CIPs**, open a PR changing the state of your CIP to 'Final'.
-An editor will review your draft and ask if anyone objects to its being finalised.
-If the editor decides there is no rough consensus - for instance, because contributors point out significant issues with the CIP - they may close the PR and request that you fix the issues in the draft before trying again.
+## CIP Labels

-## CIP Types
+### CIP Types

 - `Standards`:
 - `Meta`:
 - `Informational`:

-## CIP Categories
+### CIP Categories
 > Only applicable to CIPs that are *Standards* type.

 - `Core`: